 These hacks are really just the System key, stripped down to the two values we described above, and then exported to a .REG file.
 Running the “Hide Personal Info at Logon” hack changes the dontdisplaylastusername value to 1.
 It also creates the DontDisplayLockedUserID value and sets it to 3.
 Running the “Show Personal Info at Logon” hack sets both values back to 0.
 And if you enjoy fiddling with the Registry, it’s worth taking the time to learn how to make your own Registry hacks.

-Pro and Enterprise Users: Hide Personal Information on the Login Screen with Local Group Policy Editor
+Pro and Enterprise Users: Hide Extra Personal Information on the Login Screen with Local Group Policy Editor

-If you’re using Windows 10 Pro or Enterprise, the easiest way to hide the login screen information is by using the Local Group Policy Editor.
+If you’re using Windows 10 Pro or Enterprise, the easiest way to hide your name and picture on the sign in screen information is by using the Local Group Policy Editor.
 It’s a pretty powerful tool, so if you’ve never used it before, it’s worth taking some time to learn what it can do.
 Also, if you’re on a company network, do everyone a favor and check with your admin first.
 If your work computer is part of a domain, it’s also likely that it’s part of a domain group policy that will supersede the local group policy, anyway.

 In Windows 10 Pro or Enterprise, hit Start, type gpedit.msc, and press Enter.
 In the Local Group Policy Editor, in the left-hand pane, drill down to Computer Configuration > Windows Settings > Security Settings > Local Policies > Security Options.
 On the right, find the “Interactive Logon: Display user information when the session is locked” item and double-click it.